| |

 that neither the Muslim world nor the West is monolithic.
 Our

-the in-telligence community and to the media.
-One presenter is an
+and to the media.
+One presenter is an analyst from an institute

-another is a fellow with the U.S. Institute for Peace.
-Muslim
+at the U.S. Army War College while another is a fellow with the U.S.

-Muslim journalists, presidents of Islamic think tanks, and directors of
+(FIS) parliamentarian, Muslim journalists, presidents of Islamic think

-Muslim advocacy groups.
-Most of the participants are both Muslims and
+tanks, and directors of Muslim advocacy groups.
+Most of the

-Americans.
-Brief biographies of all the participants will be
+are both Muslims and Americans.
+Brief biographies of all the

-found in the list at the end of this volume.
+will be found in the list at the end of this volume.

-The format for all discussions was the same: an opening presentation by
+The format for all discussions was the same: an opening presentation

 speaker at the hub.
 I served as moderator for all the discussions